 1. In low clear water, focus on deeper slow pockets

-2. Small, delicate presentations can get the finicky fish to make the move and eat
+2. Small, delicate presentations can get the finickiest fish to make the move and eat

-3. If the fishing is slow, they might just not want to eat!
-Give it some time and eventually, they’ll eat.
+3. If the fishing is slow, they might just not want to eat at that time of day.
+Give it some time, come back to that fish and eventually, they’ll eat.

 5. Try putting a bead/egg pattern a couple inches in front of a streamer.
 This can really turn on a big slow fish.

-Nolan Dahlberg is a fly fishing photographer, be sure to check out the rest of his awesome content @dahlberg.digital on Instagram!
+Nolan Dahlberg is a fly fishing photographer and content creator for Vail Valley Anglers, be sure to check out the rest of his awesome adventures and content @dahlberg.digital on Instagram!